MoIRA: Modular Instruction Routing Architecture for Multi-Task Robotics: Results

 \subsubsection{Generalization to Held-Out Tasks}

 We evaluate MoIRA on three held-out GR1 tasks.
-As shown in Table \ref{tab:gr1_heldout_table_4}, MiniLM (simple) achieves perfect routing (F1 = 1.00) with low MSE across tasks.
-In contrast, SmolLM2 (abstract) yields lower MSE on \textit{CuttingboardToTieredBasket} (0.735) but suffers from reduced routing reliability (F1 = 0.87).
-MoIRA significantly outperforms a jointly-tuned generalist model on two out of three tasks, achieving lower MSE on \textit{WineToCabinet} (1.55 vs. 1.87) and \textit{CuttingboardToTieredBasket} (0.41 vs. 1.29), as shown in Table \ref{tab:moira_vs_generalist_holdout_table_7}.
-These results support the effectiveness of modular specialization when paired with accurate routing.
+MoIRA significantly outperforms a jointly-tuned generalist model on two out of three tasks, achieving lower MSE on \texttt{WineToCabinet} (1.55 against 1.87) and \textsf{CuttingboardToTieredBasket} (0.41 against 1.29), as shown in Table \ref{tab:moira_vs_generalist_holdout_table_7}.
+On held-out tasks, MoIRA significantly outperformed the generalist on \texttt{WineToCabinet} and \textsf{CuttingboardToTieredBasket} ($p < 0.001$), demonstrating robust zero-shot routing to unseen scenarios.
+For the \texttt{Coffee} task, the generalist maintained a slight statistical edge ($p < 0.01$), though the absolute difference in MSE was marginal ($0.03$).